-For Epic into Novel, please read Homer, The Iliad, trans.
-Lattimore and read and take notes on George Eliot, Middlemarch.
-(There may be changes to this module over the summer.)
+For Epic into Novel, we recommend reading Homer, The Iliad, trans.
+Lattimore and George Eliot's Middlemarch.

 Incoming English and History students are encouraged to read the core texts for EN126 History & Textuality, including Mary Shelley’s Frankenstein, Alison Bechdel’s Fun Home, and W.G.
 Sebald’s Rings of Saturn.

-Modes of Writing (English and Creative Writing students only)
+Modes of Writing (English and Creative Writing students)

-For Modes of Writing, we'd recommend students get their hands on Flash Fiction Forward (edited by Robert Shapard), and the Oxford Book of Essays.
+For Modes of Writing, we recommend students read Flash Fiction Forward (edited by Robert Shapard), and the Oxford Book of Essays.